Navigating Rome With A Baby – Tips And Personal Experience

 I found this a bit challenging for a number of reasons.
 Not everywhere you will find a changing table so you will have to either do it in the stroller or keep the baby with the same diaper until you go back to your hotel room.

 I hate thinking that my baby is dirty and keeps his diaper for a long time.
 To this, it adds that my son doesn’t like to be dressed and undressed, so changing him is always an adventure.
 I found places with a proper changing station quite rarely in Rome, so often I had to do it as best as I could in the stroller in the ladies’ restroom or in the car.
-I became such a pro that I learned to do it with the baby standing even before he started standing by himself, which he’s starting doing it now.
+I became such a pro that I learned to do it with the baby standing even before he started walking.
 Don’t ask me how, in times of need, you will become very resourceful.

 A coffee shop that I found with a nice changing table is the one near St. Peter’s Basilica, in Via della Traspontina at the end of Via della Conciliazione.
 It’s a pretty touristy place, but with plenty of space and a very handy bathroom for diaper changing.
 You will likely be visiting the Vatican during your Rome trip, so if you need to change your baby, just take a coffee here and things will get easier.

 Other restaurants with a handy changing unit are Il Margutta near Piazza del Popolo and Aqualunae in Piazza dei Quiriti in Prati area.

 Browsing Rome with a baby – Top tips and my experience

 The particular pavement of Rome’s streets, the famous sanpietrini, can be very picturesque, but when you are pushing a baby stroller, you are going to love it a lot less.
 My suggestion is to travel with a sturdy baby stroller so that it doesn’t shake too much and doesn’t get stuck in between the cobbles or the many potholes.

 Walking and using Rome public transport with a baby – My experience